swapneilbasutkar/Youtube-QA-App/README.md

 - **OpenAI**: Language model and embeddings
 - **FAISS**: Vector database for semantic search
 - **YouTube Transcript API**: Fetching video transcripts

-## License

-This project is for educational purposes.
-Make sure to comply with YouTube's Terms of Service and OpenAI's usage policies.